Tax matters and what taxes are spent on

 As a general rule, you pay 1/3 of the amount yourself, and your employer pays the other 2/3.

 If you own a house or an apartment, you must pay property value tax based on the public property assessment.
-The property value is assessed by the Danish Tax Agency (Skattestyrelsen) every other year.
 People living in Denmark must also pay property value tax on any foreign property that they own, and people living abroad must pay property value tax on any property that they own in Denmark.

 Property tax